 What is a Zero Lot Line House?

-A zero lot line house is a piece of residential property where the house comes up or very near to the edge of the property line.
-A variety of properties can be considered zero lot lines, including town homes, garden homes, patio homes, and row houses.
-These homes can have one or two side yards and can be attached or detached.
-Typically, Zero lot line properties typically contain one side yard.
+A zero lot line house is a type of residential property where the home is built directly on or very close to the edge of the property line.
+Different types of zero lot line properties include patio homes, garden homes, townhomes, and row houses.
+These homes can be either attached or detached and may feature one or two side yards, though most often they include just one.

 Historic Glass Block Renovations: Hecht Warehouse